Jaki Shelton Green: Personal life

 Green is married and has at least one daughter, Imani, who died of cancer in June 2009.

 SistaWRITE

 Green is the founder of SistaWRITE.
 She created the organization in order to "bring women and spaces together for writing, community, sisterhood, and shared experience."
 SistaWRITE has held writing retreats for women writers in Sedona, Arizona; Martha’s Vineyard; Ocracoke, North Carolina; Northern Morocco; and Tullamore, Ireland.

 Awards

-Jaki Shelton-Green has been honored at the highest levels in the North Carolina literary world, and in 2019 was recognized nationally by the Academy of American Poets.
+Green has been honored at the highest levels in the North Carolina literary world, and in 2019 was recognized nationally by the Academy of American Poets.

 North Carolina Award for Literature

 In 2003, the North Carolina Award for Literature was bestowed on Green for "outstanding performance (and achievement) in literature".

 North Carolina Literary Hall of Fame

 Green was inducted into the North Carolina Literary Hall of Fame in 2014.

 North Carolina Poet Laureate

 Green was recognized and appointed to be the 9th North Carolina Poet Laureate in June 2018 and is North Carolina's first African American to receive this recognition.
-She was scheduled to be installed in the position on September 19, 2018; however, due Hurricane Michael, it was rescheduled to December 10, 2018.
+She was scheduled to be installed in the position on September 19, 2018; however, due to Hurricane Michael, it was rescheduled to December 10, 2018.
 She was reappointed to the post in 2021.